A different approach to music education for homeschool families

-Students learn how music works, how to think through problems, and how to practice effectively, building real independence over time.
+Students don't just learn what to play.
+They learn how music works, how to think through problems, and how to practice without needing to be managed.
+That's what independence looks like.

 a child's desk showing text books and a cup of coloured pencils, with an out of focus piano in the background